Why I Quit Being a Baha’i

 - I think the strong language describing some bad behaviour, like being dishonest/lying, or talking about others behind their backs, is interesting.
 There’s definitely too much of both of those these days in our society.

 - The governance system at local and national levels has good principles — like not allowing for parties or campaigning.
 Politics is broken, and while the Baha’i governance system doesn’t scale or work well even at its own small scale, it has some interesting ideas.
+But add more rigour to the election process and more transparency to the governance and you might have something interesting.

 Aside from that, most of the values — like being focused on self-improvement, and having humility — are things that one can learn anywhere, as most of us others do.